 Gluhwein is the result of mixing an oriental hybrid with a trumpet lily.
 The resulting flowers are pale pink deepening to apricot towards the center with yellow edges.
 The deep green spirally-arranged foliage provides a contrasting backdrop to these beautiful flowers.
 Gluhwein lily is fairly tough, experiencing a few occasions of aphid and slug attack.

 Probably the most alluring of all hybrids, Nightrider lives up to its name and produces the darkest red, almost black flowers.
-It has Asiatic and Trumpet origins and the resulting dramatic satiny flowers are a special addition to the garden and flower arrangements, even the butterflies are attracted to it.
+It has Asiatic hybrids and Trumpet origins and the resulting dramatic satiny flowers are a special addition to the garden and flower arrangements, even the butterflies are attracted to it.
+These types of lilies grow best in full sun or partial shade.

 L. ‘Pink Brilliant’